emberjs/guides/source/localizable/tutorial/installing-addons.md

 ember install ember-cli-mirage
 ```

+Our primary focus with mirage will be in the `config.js` file, which is where we can define our API endpoints and our data.
+We will be following the [JSON-API specification](http://jsonapi.org/) which requires our data to be formatted a certain way.
-Let's now configure Mirage to send back our rentals that we had defined above by updating `mirage/config.js`:
+Let's configure Mirage to send back our rentals that we had defined above by updating `mirage/config.js`:

 ```mirage/config.js{+1,+2,+3,+4,+5,+6,+7,+8,+9,+10,+11,+12,+13,+14,+15,+16,+17,+18,+19,+20,+21,+22,+23,+24,+25,+26,+27,+28,+29,+30,+31,+32,+33,+34,+35,+36,+37,+38,+39,+40,+41,+42,-43,-44,-45,-46,-47,-48,-49,-50,-51,-52,-53,-54,-55,-56,-57,-58,-59,-60,-61,-62,-63,-64,-65,-66,-67}
 export default function() {